core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Readers are also expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE, such as "Security Context" and "Master Secret", defined in {{RFC8613}}.

-Terminology for constrained environments, such as "constrained device", "constrained-node network", is defined in {{RFC7228}}.
+Terminology for constrained environments, such as "constrained device" and "constrained-node network", is defined in {{RFC7228}}.

 This document refers also to the following terminology.